Zellweger off-peak: History in Australia

 Zellwegers were first introduced in Australia in 1953, but were not compliant with modern harmonic disturbance standards.
 The second generation was introduced in the 1970s and was more reliable.
 A variety of devices can still be seen across Australia.

 In at least some parts of Sydney, the ripple frequency is 1042 Hz.
 The signal usually consists of several bursts of a few seconds on and off, followed by a period of up to 50 seconds on.
 This is coded to affect only selected equipment.
 Occurrences are very frequent, sometimes several times an hour throughout the day, not just at evening and morning off-peak times.

-Radioactive risk of one type of Zellweger meter
+Radioactive Glow Tube

 Zellweger ZE22/3 contain low-risk radioactive material, and must be only handled by authorised people as breakage of the glass tube could cause a dangerous situation by releasing the radioactive material.
-The device reportedly contains a 'glow tube' containing tritium and radium.
+This device features a 'glow tube' that contains either radium-226 or tritium.
+Each glow tube is sealed within a glass envelope that houses two electrodes separated by an air gap.
+One of the electrodes is typically coated with radioactive material to create an ion path between the electrodes, facilitating the operation of the control circuitry.

+The glass envelope is encased within two aluminum sleeves, which serve as electrical contacts to the control circuitry.
+An insulated conductor connects the top contact to the glass tube feed-throughs.

+The radioactive source within the device ionizes the fill gas, ensuring reliable and consistent operation by providing a steady current when a high voltage is applied.
+This design prevents the device from relying on random events (e.g., cosmic ray, background gamma ray) to initiate the current, thereby enhancing its performance and stability.